M-O-S-E-S/mgm/README.md

 Update settings.js to match your specific setup.

 To create your initial users (likely 1 admin and 2 template accounts), run node dist/scripts/create-user.js [...] which reports back the UUID of the created accounts.
 Use the UUIDs of the template accounts to complete your templates secion in settings.js.

+Log into the mgm web portal using your administrative user, and add the internal IP addresses of any region hosts you will use to the hosts tab.

+Install and runn mgmNode on each of your region hosts, configuring it to communicate with mgm using internal IP: 3001.

 # Compilation